Industrial Noise & Vibration Centre

 The Plan - making noise risk management effective

-1. Noise assessments: don't repeat placebo assessments indicating, yet again, that you still have a noise problem.
+1. Noise assessments and reports: don't repeat placebo assessments indicating, yet again, that you still have a noise problem.
 You already knew that, and, according to HSE, most noise assessments are not fit for purpose.
 Invest resources in risk reduction, such as a Noise Control Audit (cost/benefit analysis) instead.
+Invest in a high quality template report for use in the future, either in-house or by consultants.

 2. PPE performance: if you know the real-world limitations you can implement simple measures to double or treble protector performance.
 The manufacturers’ assumed protection data is irrelevant in most circumstances.
 If you need 10dB attenuation or more, then this is very difficult to achieve in practice.
 Most people, including consultant report writers, don't seem to know this.
 The latest intelligent PPE can also help.